-Resources to get latest COVID related information, guidelines, and lockdown processes in India.
+Resources to get latest COVID related information, guidelines, and lockdown and unlock processes in India.

-Authoritative site for COVID-19 in India: site of Ministry of Health and Family Welfare, India Opens in new window.
+Authoritative site for COVID 19 in India: site of Ministry of Health and Family Welfare, India Opens in new window.
 Overall guidelines and protocols are available here.
 Each state has its own site and dashboard also, and there are also Facebook and Twitter handles for the municipal bodies and police.
-These give current lockdown related boundaries, procedures for passes, etc, and also enable individuals to reach out to the administration and get responses.
+These give current data on cases, rules, containment zones, etc, and also enable individuals to reach out to the administration and get responses.

 The helplines are:

 - General (non-COVID) helpline: Pan-India single emergency helpline number ‘112’ for all needs – this will direct to the appropriate agency like police (100), fire (101), health (108) and women (1090).